777388/recursiveresearch/README.md

 usage python3 recursiveresearch.py usage usage usage usage

 They call it research, cause you've gotta look back at your searches and reads and understand, a time travelling vampire or someone leaving out schottky diodes from their radio set up to contact the past, may have changed what you researched.
 Or even you're own research.

+They say, in the field of data sciences and machine learning, vampires and zombies are a real big issue

+I've been resuscitated before.